-If you are not At Work on the day you become a Permanent Employee with TAL, you will have Limited Cover (up to a maximum of the AAL) until you are At Work for 60 consecutive days immediately after which full cover will commence.
-Limited Cover may be removed by being underwritten at any time.
+If you are not At Work on the day your cover commences, you will have Limited Cover (up to a maximum of the AAL) until you are At Work for 60 consecutive days immediately after which full cover will commence.
+Limited Cover may also be removed by being underwritten at any time.